hnguyen0428/style_checker/README.md

                 -w/--whitespace-check: Use excess white space check
                 -p/--print-headers: If passed, program will print the file/function headers -s/--strict-check: If passed, programm will check style in strict mode

+### Whitespace Check
+With this enabled, the program will check if there are any white spaces on lines that are empty or when a statement finishes and there are extra spaces at the end.

+### Strict Mode
+With this enabled, the program will do spacing checks.
+For instance:

+    if (condition) {
+      // Do something
+    }

+There must be a space between "if" and the condition.
+There must also be a space between the condition and the left curly brace.
+Note that the curly brace is required to be on the same line as the end of the condition.

+These rules go for other constructs that have conditions.

+For if/else if/else/for/while, it is required that there is an accompanying curly brace even if they only contain one line.

+For else if/else, the blocks must start on the same line as the previous if/else if block.
+For example:

+    if (condition) {
+      // If
+    } else {  // Note that else is on this line
+      // Else
+    }

+In strict mode, number of spaces used for indenting is enforced to be 2 spaces.

+For more information, refer to the Google Style Guide.

 ## sstyle.py
 A style checker/linter for ARM assembly files.